 Hemp has less value for medicinal uses, as it only contains about 4 percent CBD and lacks many of the medicinal terpenes and flavonoids.

 Marijuana can act as a potent medicine courtesy of high amounts (about 10 to 20 percent) of CBD, critical levels of medicinal terpenes, and flavonoids, as well as THC in varying ratios for various diseases.
 The higher the THC, the more pronounced its psychoactive effects.

-Fill out the from below and we will keep you informed of the latest news.
-Join our Community on Pushup lets stay connected.
+Fill out the from below and we will keep you informed of the latest news Join our Community.